cturgeon/climbing-app-v2/README.md

 Up next:

-- [ ] visualizations for climb stats
+- [ ] add context for screen width on route pages
-- [ ] sort by grade
+- [ ] tune up climb log visuals

 When I can get to it:

-- [ ] migrate all images from mantine to next/image
 - [ ] selecting (drawer, footer?) walls on route page

 idk sometime in the future: